Nonperturbative comparison of clover and HISQ quarks in lattice QCD and the properties of the phi meson: Z factors

 Ratios of renormalisation constants for two clover quarks are used by the Fermilab Lattice/MILC collaborations in their renormalisation of form factors involving a $b \rightarrow c$ weak transition (for example, $B \rightarrow D^*\ell \nu$~\cite{Bailey:2014tva}).
-Then the two quarks are both heavy but of different mass and eq.~(\ref{eq:zhl}) is used with $l=c$.
+In that case the two quarks are both heavy but of different mass and eq.~(\ref{eq:zhl}) is used with $l=c$.
 The perturbative analysis~\cite{Harada:2001fj} again shows very small $\mathcal{O}(\alpha_s)$ coefficients for the ratio $\rho$, leading to the assumption that unknown higher order terms are also small.
 In this case Heavy Quark Symmetry arguments can also be used in arguments about the size of coefficients and their mass dependence.
 The results that we have here are for the equal mass case at small mass and so rather far from the $b \rightarrow c$ scenario.
-However the results for the one-loop perturbative renormalisation given above are within ~1\% of our nonperturbative results on the fine lattices (as can be seen in Figure~\ref{fig:zrat}), indicating that higher order corrections are indeed small in this case.
+However the results for the one-loop perturbative renormalisation given above are within ~1\% of our nonperturbative results on the fine lattices (as can be seen in Figure~\ref{fig:zrat}), indicating that higher order corrections are indeed small in this case as in the H-cl case of Section~\ref{subsec:rho}.